 According to the National Park Service, the current fines for the use of pin anchors and stake anchors at Lake Powell are $250 per pin.
 Considering houseboats typically use 6-8 pins, total fines for a properly secured houseboat range from $1,500 - $2,000 per incident.

-There are several ways rental and private houseboaters can use Beach Bags water anchors.
+There are several ways rental and private houseboaters can use Beach Bags Anchor Systems.
 These include:

 Yes, Beach Bags are a sack filled with water, but they’re not just any old bag.
 In fact, they’re specifically engineered to withstand many of the rigors and demands of the forever changing, and often unpredictable conditions on Lake Powell.